twomice/com.joineryhq.profcond/README.md

 * 'after': The element will be relocated after the element indicated by this jQuery selector, with jQuery().insertAfter().
 * 'is_price_change': TRUE if this field is a price field and changing it should update the total amount.
 Defaults to FALSE.
 * 'triggerEvents' (experimental): An array of event types, to be triggered on the element with jQuery().trigger().
+* 'copyValue' (experimental): The element is assumed to be a field, the value of which will be set to the value of the element indicated by this jQuery selector, which is also assume to be a field.

 ## Variables
 ProfileConditionals defines these JavaScript variables in CRM.vars.profcond: